Do you practice qigong, tai chi, or meditation?

 If you’ve been practicing with a wildly different equation — for example, if you’ve been putting 60% of your attention into the physical aspect, 30% into the breathing aspect, and 10% into the meditation aspect — then you’re going to see an amazing jump in your results, and very quickly.

 Let me know in the comments below how this equation works for you.
 And if you have any questions, I’ll be happy to answer them.
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.